inbravo/travel/october-2017/dhanaulti.md

 ##  3:30 PM Nagni
 *	At a small road side village named Nagni, which also has a petrol pump, took bath in small stream of river, which is flowing adjacent to the road
 *	Filled my belly and my water bottle with mineral rich water, with a thankfull glance on my stallion, i gave the famous mild half kick to it
-*	Roar of enfield is aloud on hills, the famous dug dug makes people curious, school kids waving and recieving the joy back
+*	Tmump of Enfield is aloud on peacefull hills, the famous dug dug makes people curious, school kids waving and recieving the joy back

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_144619.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_151055.jpg)